ToshioCP/Gtk4-tutorial/src/sec15.src.md

 This is because the open signal is emitted in the primary instance.
 The second instance immediately quits so shell prompt soon appears.

-## A series of handlers correspond to the button signals
+## A series of handlers corresponds to the button signals

 @@@include
 tfe5/tfeapplication.c open_cb new_cb save_cb close_cb